Billions in damage across the South prompts focus on who’s to blame, and who will pay

 Live updates: Water and heat failures persist amid extreme cold in Texas; Oklahoma rattled by earthquake

 Some of the costs of recovery will be handled by the federal government.
-President Biden said Friday he plans to sign a major disaster declaration for Texas, freeing up funds that can be tapped by individuals who have been impacted, as well as by the state and local governments.
+President Biden said Friday that he plans to sign a major disaster declaration for Texas, freeing up funds that can be tapped by individuals who have been impacted, as well as by the state and local governments.

 Attention was also shifting Friday to whether the scale of the disaster could have been avoided.
 Congress is likely to open an investigation next week into what went wrong in Texas, and the state’s legislature is expected to conduct its own hearings.